Royals vs. Twins MLB Betting Odds, Trends & Prediction

 Royals vs. Twins: Public Bettors Leaning Kansas City

-As of this writing, our MLB Public Betting Page shows that 57% of bets are on the Orioles’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 63% of bets are on the Royals’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Royals vs. Twins MLB Betting Trends